jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 410px; left: 260px;">Accounts</h1>

 !SLIDE
 .notes One database account is used by the application itself, and has access to most of the tables, including the accounts table.
-For purposes of this presentation, I will call this account app.|A separate database account owns the password hash table.
+For purposes of this presentation, I will call this account app.

+<pre style="font-size: 40px; margin-top: 10px;"><code><b>-- Owned by application database account (app)</b>
+CREATE TABLE accounts (
+id integer PRIMARY KEY,
+email text NOT NULL
+);

+CREATE TABLE account_password_hashes (
+id integer PRIMARY KEY REFERENCES accounts, password_hash text NOT NULL
+);
+</code></pre>

+!SLIDE
+.notes A separate database account owns the password hash table.
 I will refer to this account as ph.

-<pre style="font-size: 40px; margin-top: 10px;"><code><b>-- Owned by application database account (app)</b>
+<pre style="font-size: 40px; margin-top: 10px;"><code>-- Owned by application database account (app)
 CREATE TABLE accounts (
 id integer PRIMARY KEY,
 email text NOT NULL